 I sing!
-Currently, I am singing with the OXFORD BACH CHOIR, one of the oldest choirs in Oxford.
-Watch my past concerts of Britten/Vaughan Williams with the MIT CHAMBER CHORUS (April 2018) and my favorite piece, Carmina Burana, with the MIT CONCERT CHOIR (May 2017).
+Currently, I most recently sang with the OXFORD BACH CHOIR, one of the oldest choirs in Oxford.
+Watch a past concert of my favorite piece, Carmina Burana, with the MIT CONCERT CHOIR (May 2017).
 I have also had the distinct honors of singing with Jacob Collier in this Emmy-winning documentary (December 2016), as well as Beethoven’s 9th Symphony with the Handel+Haydn Society for its bicentennial celebration (July 2015).

 As a GRADUATE RESIDENT TUTOR in Simmons Hall at MIT, I lived with and mentored over 300 MIT undergraduate students.
 I enjoyed every minute living in the Sponge – a porous building with its own song – and getting to know some amazingly-talented, smart, and quirky kids.
 Read more about my experience as a GRT and playing scootah hockey here.